Using Centreon el7 ISO¶

 Once installation is complete, click on Next.

 At this point, an advertisement informs you of the latest Centreon news and products.
-If your platform is connected to the internet, you will receive the up-to-date information.
+If your platform is connected to the internet, the information you receive will be up to date.
 If you are not online, only information on the current version will be displayed.

 The installation is complete.
 Click on Finish.